TomWalsh11/machine-learning-projects/tensorflow/quotes/description.md

 ### 🔍 Data Exploration
 - **Data Analysis**: The dataset is initially explored to understand the data structure, identify missing values, and examine statistics like means, medians, and standard deviations.
-- **Visualizations**: Created using Seaborn and Matplotlib to analyze:
+- **Visualisations**: Created using Seaborn and Matplotlib to analyse:
   - Correlations between features like `Buyout`, `Consignment`, `Retail Price`, and `Store Credit`.
   - Distributions of `Retail Price` and `Quote Status`.
   - Relationships between features using scatterplots and boxplots.